Why is this medication prescribed?

 How should this medicine be used?

 Tegaserod comes as a tablet to take by mouth.
-It is usually taken twice a day on an empty stomach shortly before a meal.
+It is usually taken twice a day at least 30 minutes before a meal.
 Take tegaserod at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tegaserod exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Other uses for this medicine